It's Time to Get your Flu Shot!

 - Pharmacies, supermarkets, & discount stores

-- Health Department District Offices - for children ages 6 months to 18 years who do not have a pediatric health care provider
+- Your Local Health Office - for children ages 6 months to 18 years who do not have a pediatrician

 - College health centers

-Find where you can get a flu shot near you.
-Use this searchable listing of local Home Health Agency or Visiting Nurse Association clinics.
+Use this searchable listing of nearby Home Health Agency or Visiting Nurse Association flu clinics.

 The flu clinics are provided by members of Vermont Visiting Nurses Association (VNA) Agencies and Home Health and Hospice Agencies.

 Clinic fees vary.
 All agencies accept Medicare, so please bring your card.

 If you have any questions, please contact the clinic directly.

 - Or visit http://vnavt.com